oktadev/okta-blog/_source/_posts/2020-07-20-easy-user-sync-hooks.md

 by: internal-contributor
 communities: [javascript]
 description: "Okta's hooks feature makes it easy to have event driven side effects for external api calls."
-tags: [nodejs, node, api, webhooks, hooks]
+tags: [node, api, webhooks, hooks]
 tweets:
   - "Heard of webhooks?
 Check out how Okta's Event Hooks can make it easy to update your data on the fly!"
   - "You've probably heard of webhooks, but what are they really?
 Learn about Okta's Event Hooks in this post."